lsprangers/lsprangers.github.io/docs/transformer_and_llm/ATTENTION.md

    - Examples cited of how the performance of this encoder-decoder architecture deteriorates rapidly as the length of input sentence increases
 ---
 - Proposal in this paper:
-   - "We introduce an extension of the encoder-decoder model which learns to align and translate jointly"
+   - "you introduce an extension of the encoder-decoder model which learns to align and translate jointly"
       - This means it sets up (aligns) and decodes (translates) on the fly over the entire sentence, and not just all at once
    - "Each time the proposed model generates a word in a translation, it (soft-)searches for a set of positions in a source sentence where the most relevant information is concentrated
       - This means it uses some sort of comparison (later seen as attention) to figure out what words are most relevant in the translation